BSc (Hons.) in Computer Science (CS)

 The learning outcomes of BS (Hons) in CS program are listed below:

-(a) Ability to express a problem in numerical format by using concepts of mathematics, physics and statistics.
+(a) Ability to express a problem in an arithmetic and logical format using applied mathematics, physics and statistics.

 (b) Ability to deploy a solution in user-friendly environment using different computational tools and techniques.

 (c) Ability to apply different algorithmic techniques for enhancing the efficiency of the proposed solution.

 Major courses taught in this program include Object oriented programming, Data structures, Study of algorithms, Database systems, Computer organization and assembly, Operating systems, Computer networks, Software engineering for CS, Programming fundamentals, Compiler construction, Parallel and distributed, Information security, Artificial intelligence and Professional ethics.

 Semester II - Year I

 Semester VI - Year III

 Semester VIII - Year IV

 List of Specialization Courses - CS & SE

 Notes: Other Elective courses may be added to the above list.
 In order to qualify for award of Major in Data Science (DS), a student must take at least 2 electives courses in DS and execute the Final Year Project from the area of Data Science.